 Install and update anti-virus software regularly.
 To learn more about computer security, visit the

-FTC's Information Security
+FTC's Information Security web site.

 Install anti-spyware on your computer to help prevent your personal and account information from being collected without your knowledge.